 Useful Windows Server Core Commands

-Finally, I will show some useful PowerShell commands and scripts I often use to manage Server Core.
+Finally, I will share some useful PowerShell commands and scripts that I often use for managing Server Core.

 Get-PhysicalDisk | Sort Size | FT FriendlyName, Size, MediaType, SpindleSpeed, HealthStatus, OperationalStatus -AutoSize